c032/go-authproxy/README.md

 # go-authproxy

-Reverse proxy for client authentication.
+Reverse proxy library for client authorization and authentication.

 ## How to use